daptin/daptin/docs_markdown/docs/actions/actions.md

 				},
 			},

-Daptin includes the [otto js engine](https://github.com/robertkrimen/otto).
-An exclamation mark tell daptin to evaluate the rest of the string as Javascript.
+Daptin embeds the [otto js engine](https://github.com/robertkrimen/otto).
+An exclamation mark sets to evaluate the rest of the string as Javascript.

 ```'Home group for ' + user.name``` becomes "Home group for parth"